alexyuly/chil/README.md

 ##### `fork`

-The `fork` connector also takes a list of child objects.
-Incoming values are sent to each of the objects, and the output from each object is sent to the overall fork's output.
-This happens synchronously.
+The `fork` connector is also constructed with a list of references to streams.
+Incoming values are synchronously sent to each of the streams, and the output from each stream's object is sent to the overall fork's output.

 ```yml
 fork: